derekmerck/PERSEUS/TelemetryStream/README.md

 According to this paper, the same method is also implemented in the [PhysioToolkit](http://www.physionet.org)

-## Configuring a Raspberry Pi
+## Raspberry Pi

+Testing is underway using Raspberry Pi's as monitor boxes.
+This would be an extremely inexpensive solution for retrofitting a large number of older, non-networked monitors with Listeners.

-The Raspberrian requires a little bit of work to get Python 2.7.11 and the dependencies installed.
+Raspberrian requires a little bit of work to get Python 2.7.11 and the dependencies installed.

 ```bash
 $ sudo apt-get update && sudo apt-get upgrade